nickmccarty/activation-functions/README.md

 ## Implementation Complete 🎉

-All activation functions from PyTorch's `torch.nn` module have been implemented with:
+All activation functions from PyTorch's `torch.nn` module have been implemented with dual framework support:
 - ✅ Complete mathematical formulas
+- ✅ **PyTorch code examples** - Complete torch.nn and functional implementations
+- ✅ **TensorFlow code examples** - Complete tf.keras and tf.nn implementations
-- ✅ Detailed PyTorch code examples
+- ✅ **Framework switching** - Toggle between PyTorch and TensorFlow in each modal
 - ✅ Practitioner guidance and checklists
 - ✅ Interactive search and filtering
 - ✅ Modern neumorphic design

-The application now covers **all 25 activation functions** from the official PyTorch documentation.
+The application now covers **all 31 activation functions** with implementations for both major deep learning frameworks.

 ## Contributing